 Membership

 SEG has two co-chairs – Gill Aitken, The Registrar, and Martin Maiden, Professor of Molecular Epidemiology, Biology.
-Read Martin’s blog about his ambitions for the EveryDaySafe programme.
+Watch Martin’s vlogs on the values of the EveryDaySafe programme.

 Its membership also includes senior leaders of the University’s safety, assurance and finance functions, divisional registrars and academic representatives.